numfocus/gsoc/organization/profile.md

 -   How will you help your students stay on schedule to complete their projects?

-    The NumFOCUS board of directors and individual project leaders have a wealth of experience as mentors and in managing volunteer contributions
-    to their work from students.

-    We believe that measurable, achievable goals and clear, transparent expectations are necessary in order to ensure that both students and the
-    projects have a positive experience with the Summer of Code program.
-    To
-    facilitate this, we intend to meet with project leaders and students on
-    a regular basis to allow them to report any issues they have encountered.
-Of course, for day-to-day progress on issues, we intend to
-    use industry-standard tools (such as GitHub and Bugtraq.)
+    We believe that measurable, achievable goals and clear, transparent expectations are necessary in order to ensure that both students and the projects have a positive experience with the Summer of Code program.
+To facilitate this, we intend to meet with project leaders and students on a regular basis to allow them to report any issues they have encountered.
+Of course, for day-to-day progress on issues, we intend to use tools like GitHub and Bugtrack.

-    Furthermore, we offer students some unique opportunities to share their
-    work and their progress with the broader open source scientific and numeric computing community.
+    Furthermore, we offer students some unique opportunities to share their work and their progress with the broader open source scientific and numeric computing community.
 We believe that these will also serve as incentives to keep their projects on track with tangible, presentable results.
-We intend to offer students the opportunity to present their medium-term and long-term progress to the entire NumFOCUS community via
-    blog posts hosted and distributed on NumFOCUS.org, via sections in our regular newsletter, and via speaking opportunities at conferences that we support as such as PyData, PyCon, SciPy, JuliaCon.
+We intend to offer students the opportunity to present their progress to the entire NumFOCUS community via blog posts hosted and distributed on NumFOCUS.org, via sections in our regular newsletter, and via speaking opportunities at conferences.

 -   How will you get your students involved in your community during GSoC?